ibm-cloud-architecture/governed-ml-ops/README.md

   <br>
    <i> Role </i> This step needs to be executed by `ModelOwner`

    - 6.d.1.
-Log into Openpages as ModelOwner, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelOwner, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 6.d.2.
 Model Owner verifies the Model Deployment details by reviewing the Model Deployment endpoint.